 Chilly autumn afternoons and cozy evenings call for mulled apple cider or wine.
-Not only do these comforting beverages taste good, they scent your home with a welcoming spicy fragrance that 'feels like home.'
+Not only do these comforting beverages taste good, the sweet spices scent your home with a welcoming fragrance.

-On the East coast, it's traditional to served hot mulled cider with freshly made cider doughnuts in the Fall — but we won't tell if you buy them.
-To make a batch of hot mulled cider, simply add 2 rounded tablespoons of Christmas Cove Holiday Spice Blend to a half gallon of apple cider or cranberry juice, bring the mixture almost to a boil, reduce heat to a low simmer and allow the spices to 'mull' for about 20 minutes or so.
+To make a batch of hot mulled cider, simply add 3 rounded tablespoons of Christmas Cove Holiday Mulling Spice Blend to a half gallon of apple cider or cranberry juice, bring the mixture almost to a boil, reduce heat to a low simmer and allow the spices to 'mull' for about 20 minutes or so.

 If you're serving a crowd, the hot cider can be moved to a crock pot and kept warm.
 Add a few orange slices to float on top for a festive finish.